Subscribe to updates

 Calculation and Setting of the Council Tax Base 2026/27

-The cabinet agreed that the amount calculated by the London Borough of Barking and Dagenham as its Council Tax Base for the year 2026/27 should be 57,526.52 Band 'D' properties.
-This is an annual report that sets out the Council Tax Base for the coming financial year.
+The Cabinet agreed that the Council Tax Base for the London Borough of Barking and Dagenham for the year 2026/27 shall be 57,526.52 Band 'D' properties, in accordance with the Local Authorities (Calculation of Tax Base) (England) Regulations 2012.
+This is an annual statutory requirement.

 Council-Owned Companies - 2025/26 Quarter 2 Update